The Bankrate promise

 Subscription services like Disney+ or an Instacart membership are perfect when it comes to paying with a credit card.
 You can set up automatic payments online, and you will not be charged an extra fee for doing so.

-You may be able to pay your homeowners insurance, your auto insurance, your health insurance and other insurance bills with a credit card, with no convenience fee.
+You may be able to pay your homeowners insurance, auto insurance, health insurance and other insurance bills with a credit card, with no convenience fee.
 Make sure to check with your providers to see if this option is available.

 You may be able to pay for daycare with a credit card, which is more likely if you use a large child care center.
 Also, check whether you can charge summer camps and after school care on your card.